david-mov/david-mov/README.md

 - Propose ideas to improve the Bootcamp processes

 Full-Stack Individual Project <br />
-Development of a SPA (Single Page Application) for the Henry Academy Bootcamp: <br />
+Development of a SPA (Single Page Application) for the Henry Academy Bootcamp : <br />
 - Consumes data from the APÍ "REST Countries".
 - Frontend built with React, React Router, Redux and CSS Modules.
 - Backend built with NodeJS, Express, Sequelize and PostgreSQL.